guy-murphy/inversion-dev/Inversion.Spring/api.md

 Parse the supplied XmlElement and populate the supplied ObjectDefinitionBuilder as required.

 * `xml`: The obejct representation in XML.
-* `builder`: The builder used to build the object defination in Spring.
+* `builder`: The builder used to build the object definition in Spring.
 ### `.ShouldGenerateIdAsFallback`
 Gets a value indicating whether an ID should be generated instead  if the passed in XmlElement does not specify an "id" attribute explicitly.